tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
-In case of IPv6 address as destination, a manual route towards the VirtualNetDevice is inserted in the routing table, containg the 48 bit IPv6 prefix from which all the IPv6 addresses of the UEs and PGW are configured.
+In case of IPv6 address as destination, a manual route towards the VirtualNetDevice is inserted in the routing table, containing the 48 bit IPv6 prefix from which all the IPv6 addresses of the UEs and PGW are configured.
 Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SGW/PGW  node which is called EpcSgwPgwApplication.
 This application does the following operations: